LyGolv/big_data_project/README.md

 In the project, these modules collaborate to form a robust data analysis platform.
 It helps users to interpret their YouTube data in a more comprehendible manner.

-Commit analysis shows constant and meticulous updates for optimal performance as well as regular bug fixes for smoother user experience.
-There is a positive emphasis on improving the user interface to make the platform accessible and simple to use.

 ## Useful link

 Kafka-ui : http://localhost:9021